arya-araban/UniMelb/ELEN90095 - AI for Robotics/README.md

 ------

-### Assignment 3 - Model Predictive Control (MPC) implementation
+### Assignment 3 - Sim2Real Line Following

 This assignment involved a 1/10 scale car to facilitate the transfer of a policy from simulation to real-world implementation.
 The work included tuning and benchmarking a line detection algorithm and designing two controllers: a rule-based controller and a pure pursuit controller.
 The rule-based controller used logical rules and a constant steering angle offset, while the pure pursuit controller prioritized speed by looking ahead for targets.
-Performance evaluation in simulation showed their effectiveness in following the road and completing the course.
+Performance evaluations showed the effectiveness of the controllers in following the road and completing the course.

 ------